zqs1022/explanatoryGraph/README.md

 showPatch(name); % show image patches corresponding to each graph node

-3. Learn explanatory graphs for other CNNs
+3) Learn explanatory graphs for other CNNs

 Write your own functions of extractCNNFeatureMaps to output

-a) CNN feature maps (save as 'roughCNN.mat')
+3.a) CNN feature maps (save as 'roughCNN.mat')

-b) positive samples of training images (save as 'images.mat')
+3.b) positive samples of training images (save as 'images.mat')

-c) your own network configurations (the configurations of VGG16,ResNet,and VAEGAN has been written in getNetParameters.m), which includes the description of the network structure.
+3.c) your own network configurations (the configurations of VGG16,ResNet,and VAEGAN has been written in getNetParameters.m), which includes the description of the network structure.
 If you use networks other than VGG16/ResNet/VAEGAN, you need your own network configurations.

 These files are used as the input of learn_explanatoryGraph().
 Then, run learn_explanatoryGraph().